Here are the BAM Jam 3 on 3 basketball rules.

 No player shall be allowed to wear a guard, cast, hard brace, or other potentially dangerous equipment on his or her elbow, hand, wrist, finger, or forearm, including equipment made of hard leather, plastic, plaster, or metal-even if the equipment is covered with soft padding.
 Soft braces, sleeves, and wraps will be allowed unless they pose a danger to other players.
 As always, the tournament directors retain the right to disallow any equipment or apparel that it judges to be dangerous or inappropriate.

 All high school and college players are encouraged to check with their coaches and/or athletic directors about participating in BAM Jam and the potential effects on their eligibility.
 The tournament directors are not responsible for determining a particular athlete’s eligibility under National Collegiate Athletic Association or applicable high school association rules.

-Teams will be divided into tournament brackets according to players’ ages, school grades, heights, playing experience and competition level, in accordance with the information on each team entry form.
+Teams will be divided into tournament brackets according to players’ ages, school grades, genders, heights, playing experience and competition level, in accordance with the information on each team entry form.
 Tournament officials reserve the right to verify player entry form data.
 False information will be grounds for dismissal from the tournament.
 Each adult player is required to possess personal identification at all times during the tournament.